AlexsGan/PandemicVolunteers/README.md

 * mandatory fields including first/last name, username, password, birdthday, location, and
 * optionally qualifications, as well as additional information.

+Optionally, login with the hardcoded user pre-populated with profile information.
+The username is "user", and the password is "password".
+Click "User Login" to login.

 After registering or logging in, user can see their profile in "PROFILE" as well as edit them.
+Note: the basic user info tab in Profile requires a new password to be set when a field is changed.

-When logged in, clicking "HOME" is equivalent to logging out.
+When logged in, clicking "HOME" is equivalent to logging out (for phase 1).
 If user stays logged in, they can:
 * in "REQUESTS", browse and add requests, applying to help a request, and accept incoming request applications
 * in "GROUP CHATS", message in the group chat.

 If the user is an admin, they can delete requests posts and chat messages.
+Sign into the hardcoded admin account by using the username "admin" and password "admin", and clicking "Admin Login".